-This article is based on our own experience that led us to close our bank account in Liechtenstein.
+However, the offshore banking situation doesn’t always go how you’d expect it to.
+This article explores just that scenario, based on our own experience that led us to close our Liechtenstein bank account.

 The Truth About Our Liechtenstein Bank Account